Marine Corps Officer Job Descriptions (MOS 4302)

 The Backbone of Communications

-The enlisted members working in the Public Affairs Department are skilled in all forms of media from video, television, radio, internet, newspaper and magazines.
-There are cameramen, videographers, journalists, web designers, even TV anchormen and women Marines, who help prepare the information for release through the variety of mechanisms available.
+The enlisted members working in the Public Affairs Department are skilled in all forms of media from video, television, radio, internet, newspaper, and magazines.
+There are cameramen, videographers, journalists, web designers, and even TV anchor Marines who help prepare the information for release through the variety of mechanisms available.
 These multi-media skilled enlisted members are capable of making feature articles for posting online, in print media, as well as through video.
-In fact, Marines.mil, Marines TV , and Marine Social Media are some of the ways the public affairs departments around the Marine Corps get the word to the families, local citizens, and local and international media sources.
+In fact, Marines.mil, Marines TV, and Marine Social Media are some of the ways the public affairs departments around the Marine Corps get the word to the families, local citizens, and local and international media sources.

 MOS/Title: 4302 -- Public Affairs Officer

 Type of Officer : Unrestricted Line Officer and Warrant Officer

 Type of MOS : Primary Military Occupation Specialty